-According to Jack Preble, the legendary lumberjack left the Old South for the Red River Country, but he leaped over, rather than trudged through, the West Virginia hills, landing in the valley of the Ohio River, where his boot-print can still be seen.
+According to Jack Preble, the legendary lumberjack left the Old South for the Red River Country in the northwest, but he leaped over, rather than trudged through, the West Virginia hills, landing in the valley of the Ohio River, where his boot-print can still be seen.

 "And there it can be seen today on any West Virginia state map," Preble wrote.

 "The imprint of his boot forms the northern border of Mason and Jackson counties.
 From Murraysville to Lone Pine to Ravenswood, Letart, Graham's Station to Hartford City and Mason it runs where the river twists and turns like some prehistoric serpent as it faithfully follows the outline of Bunyon's boot for forty-odd convoluted miles."

 Much of Preble's work is collected in "Land of Canaan: Plain Tales from the Mountains of West Virginia," published in 1971 and available on Amazon.

 Of course, if you're not looking at a map or gazing down from the International Space Station, you'd miss the shape of Bunyon's boot, and you'd have to rely on being impressed, instead, in the manner that George Washington had been when he surveyed the river in 1770.
 Washington first named the bend the "Great Bend of the Ohio."

 The father of our country was duly impressed by the fertile region around the bend.
 He studied it with appropriate care as he canoed south from Fort Pitt, now at Pittsburgh, into the territory of the lower Kanawha River and back.